m4hfuj/django-mysql-connection/README.md

     sudo service mysql stop
     sudo /opt/lampp/manager-linux-x64.run

+#### If Apache server not working

+For Ubuntu:

+    sudo systemctl stop apache2

 ### Creating a MySQL Database:
 Before running migrations, create a MySQL database using phpMyAdmin or any MySQL client.
 You can create a database named 'django_test' using phpMyAdmin or the MySQL command line.